NFL YET College Prep Academy

 The mission of NFL YET College Prep Academy is to prepare students for success in universities and form international servant leaders who think critically and positively influence others to change the world.

-The Federal No Child Left Behind Act of 2001 requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
+The Federal Elementary and Secondary Education Act (ESEA) requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
 As a recipient of these funds, we will provide you with this information in a timely manner if you request it.
 NFL YET College Prep Academy is committed to providing quality instruction for all students and does so by employing the most qualified individuals to teach and support each student in the classroom.
 If you would like to receive any information, please contact the school at (602) 243-7788.